InsuranceTechnologySolutions/frontend-coding-task-blazor/README.md

 ## The Task

 Create a Blazor WASM or Server app which connects to the api at URL: [https://esa.instech.no/](https://esa.instech.no/).
+Please note that the documentation page for this API contains a link to a separate readme which is not relevant for this Blazor FE task.

 A request like this:
 ```sh